 At HelloFresh, My Deliveries is one of the screens our customers interact the most with.
-That's where they review what's coming up in the next weeks and select their recipes and add-ons.
-Unfortunately we were getting a lot of complaints about it, mostly related to loading times.
-While I was writing the menu service I got an idea to improve performance.
-Little did I know it would take 4 months to complete… That's the journey I'm about to tell you.
+That is where they review what is coming up in the next weeks and select their recipes and add-ons.
+Unfortunately, we were getting a lot of complaints about it, mostly related to loading times.
+While I was writing the menu service, I got an idea to improve performance.
+Little did I know it would take 4 months to complete… That is the journey I'm about to tell you.

-At the time, menus were being served by our API monolith, and they were huge monsters, worth 200Ko of compressed data.
-That's because they were featuring full-blow recipes, which really were the real monsters.
-As you can guess they were also very expensive to compute, also because a number of extraneous properties were injected to the already massive documents.
-Response time was about 600ms.
-Consuming them was equally expensive, decoding JSON has its cost too, especially on low-power devices.
+At the time, menus were being served by our API monolith, and they were huge monsters, worth 200KB of compressed data.
+That is because they were featuring full-blow recipes, which really were the real monsters.
+As you can guess, they were also costly to compute, also because a number of extraneous properties were injected to the already massive documents.
+The response time was about 600 ms. Consuming them was equally expensive, decoding JSON has its cost too, especially on low-power devices.

-I started listing the properties actually being used on a Confluence page and I involved all stakeholders in the process.
-We came up with a final list that was working for everybody.
+I started listing the properties actually being used on a Confluence page, and I involved all stakeholders in the process.
+We came up with a final list working for everybody.
 We called this a preview recipe.

 averageRating: float